cerpus/php-metadataservice-client/readme.md

 The last one is _not_ recommended.

 ## Class methods
 Method calls return an object or throws exceptions on failure.

  ## More info
  See the [Confluence Metadata storage service API documentation](https://confluence.cerpus.com/x/hIMJAg)

+## License

+This package is released under the GNU General Public License 3.0.
+See the `LICENSE` file for more information.